skrattaren/apf.rst/apf.rst

 - [p.
 94/71] "There's a bar like it in every big city.
 It's where the coppers drink."

-  Quite stereotypical of course, but the bar from the TV series "`Hill Street Blues`_" is the one that I was immediately reminded of.
+  Quite stereotypical of course, but the bar from the TV series **Hill Street Blues** is the one that I was immediately reminded of.

 - [p.
 94/71] "'That's three beers, one milk, one molten sulphur on coke with phosphoric acid –'"